Participatory Performing Arts

 We consider the development of participatory practice as central to making work that combines these artistic and social outcomes.
 We want to bring participatory performing arts into the mainstream.

-We have consortia of ten organisations who we are supporting to undertake innovative projects that take risks in order to explore new ways of thinking and working that will benefit the arts sector and society.
+We have consortia of ten organisations who we are supporting to undertake innovative projects as part of our Sharing the Stage programme that take risks in order to explore new ways of thinking and working that will benefit the arts sector and society.
 From a writing festival of playwright prisoners, to older people in care homes acting alongside professional actors, to musicians with disabilities playing instruments which were designed for them, these projects are diverse and push boundaries.
 These performances will all take place during 2016 and 2017 and will be filmed by the Foundation.

 Representatives from our ten partners also come together as a learning community.
 Together, often hosted in the Calouste Gulbenkian Foundation’s offices in Shoreditch, we share practice and discuss creative solutions to the pressing questions facing arts organisations developing participatory work.
 Topics such as artistic and social values, collaborations with the social sector and the representation of marginalised experiences in mainstream so